brito-rafa/codeconnect-vm-operator/README.md

 # codeconnect-vm-operator
 Toy VM Operator using kubebuilder for educational purposes presented at VMware Code Connect 2020

-# what are we trying to achieve?
+# What are We Trying to Achieve?

-Build sample Kubernetes Operator using kubebuilder that will create/delete Virtual Machines based on **declarative** desired state configuration over **imperative** scripting/automation (i.e. PowerCLI or `govc`)
+Learn to build a sample Kubernetes Operator using kubebuilder.
+This operator will create/delete Virtual Machines based on **declarative** desired state configuration over **imperative** scripting/automation (i.e. PowerCLI or `govc` or [govmomi library](https://github.com/vmware/govmomi)).

 This declarative configuration is exemplified below by a standard Kubernetes contruct called Customer Resource Definition (CRD):